improvein/jquery-crudlistin/README.md

 ### Events
 - beforeAddElement: fires before adding the element.
 Return *false* to cancel.
 - afterAddElement: fires after adding the element. *newItem* is the item being added.
-- beforeRemoveElement: fires before removing the element.
+- beforeRemoveElement: fires before removing the element. *item* is the item about to be removed.
 Return *false* to cancel.
 - afterRemoveElement: fires after removing the element.